How much gravel do I need for my aquarium? (Formula + Tips)

 This gives me (4 + 2) ÷ 2 = 3 inches of substrate on average.

-2. Calculating gravel by volume
+2. Calculating aquarium gravel by volume

 It’s very rare to see a brand of aquarium gravel being listed in Liters or cubic inches on the bag.
 Only aqua soils used for planted tanks are consistently listed in Liters.